ExpiWell: Event-Triggering for EMA and ESM

 • Rolling Schedule for EMA and ESM

-The rolling schedule allows you schedule your ecological momentary assessment (EMA) and experience sampling method (ESM) surveys based on when your participants start the project.
-We recommend using this when you want to have a flexible start date ...
+How to Utilize Rolling Schedule for EMA and ESM The rolling schedule allows you to schedule your ecological momentary assessment (EMA) and experience sampling method (ESM) surveys based on when your participants start the project.
+We recommend using ...

-• Survey Logic for EMA and ESM
+• Survey Logic/Branching for EMA and ESM